percona/everest-doc/docs/reference/known_limitations.md

 - Modifying the storage location in existing schedules
 - Using the same backup storage for different schedules
 - Creating more than three schedules for PostgreSQL
+- Creating a schedule that uses the fourth backup storage when three backup storages are already in use.

 Everest does not allow these actions to be performed because they could corrupt previously taken backups, making it impossible to restore from them.